 - Advise them that a complaint has been received and ask that they monitor their dog to assess the extent (if any) of the barking.

 - Provide information about barking nuisance and our process.

 - Send them barking dog behaviour information.

-- Ask them to contact Council.
+- Ask them to contact council.

-Unless the Council receives the complaint and logs in writing, then Council may not be able to help any further.
+- Unless the Council receives the complaint form and logs in writing, then Council may not be able to help any further.
 These are required for Council to determine the best course of action with the dog owner.
 Council cannot act on repeated phone complaints.

-Please Note: Council Officers do not get involved in neighbour disputes and may conduct their own investigation to substantiate a nuisance complaint objectively without taking one person’s word over another.
+NOTE: Council Officers do not get involved in neighbour disputes and may conduct their own investigation to substantiate a nuisance complaint objectively without taking one person’s word over another.

-Important: Council does not initially tell the dog owner the identity of the resident who has complained about the barking dog.
+IMPORTANT: Council does not initially tell the dog owner the identity of the resident who has complained about the barking dog.
 Complainants should be aware that they may be required to give evidence in Court to support their complaint should the alleged nuisance remain unresolved.
 At that point your identity will become known to the dog owner.